kirenz/codelabs/markdown/kubeflow-install/kubeflow-install.md

 Duration: 0:02:00

-Gongratulations!
+Congratulations!
 You have completed the tutorial and learned how to:

 ✅ Install MiniKF on your computer.
 ✅ You are now ready to use Kubeflow on your local machine.